 Evaluating the clarity of a diamond involves determining various characteristics such as the number, size, relief, nature and position of the stone as well as seeing how they affect its overall appearance.
 While no diamond is perfectly pure, the closer it comes, the higher its value.
 There are usually 6 categories, with 11 specific grades used to determine the value, with many inclusions and blemishes unnoticeable by the naked eye, which is why an accurate assessment from an expert is so important.

-If you’re looking for someone to accompany you on your diamond shopping trip then give us a shout.
-We’re always happy to shop for something new and sparkly.
-Jokes apart though, we hope your 2016 is full of many bright and shiny moments.
+If you’re looking for someone to accompany you on your diamond shopping trip then give me a shout.
+I’m always happy to shop for something new and sparkly.
+Jokes apart though, I hope your 2016 is full of many bright and shiny moments.